 Who Is Ivanka Trump?

 Ivanka Trump is the daughter of U.S. president and real estate mogul Donald Trump and socialite Ivana Trump.
 Embarking first on a modeling career in her teens, Ivanka redirected her ambitions and joined her father's business empire after college.
 From 2006 to 2015, she worked alongside her father and two brothers as a judge on Celebrity Apprentice.
-She is currently an executive vice president at the Trump Organization and founder of her own fashion brand, the Ivanka Trump Collection.
+After rising to executive vice president at the Trump Organization and founding her own fashion brand, the Ivanka Trump Collection, she became a senior adviser to her father at the White House.
 She is married to real estate developer Jared Kushner and has three children with him.

 Born on October 30, 1981 in Manhattan, Ivanka Trump grew up in the limelight alongside her famous parents, real estate mogul Donald Trump and socialite/Czech-American model Ivana Trump.
 The couple's marriage dissolved when Ivanka was 10, and she went on to attend boarding school.
 She was a student at the Chapin School and then later transferred to Choate Rosemary Hall in Connecticut.